fobnail/docs/docs/preparation_for_tests.md

     git checkout --recurse-submodules 2a329e1c763a47a910f075aad4478398aaaea400
     ```

+    > libcoap3 is required, coap-client from libcoap2 will not work properly

-1. Provision token by running the script with the following commands:
+1. Open the terminal and run the following command to test coap-client:

     ```bash
-    ./provision.sh
+    coap-client -m get coap://169.254.0.1
     ```

-    A message `Token provisioning complete` should appear on the CoAP server.
+    If you get `4.04 Not found` output, you have installed the dependencies
+    correctly.

+The CoAp server should be running to be able to receive commands from the
+client.
 Note that provisioning token won't work when the token is already
 provisioned.
-To unprovision the token remove the `flash.bin` file from
+To unprovision the token remove the `flash.bin` file from the
-    the `fobnail/target` directory.
+`fobnail/target` directory.

 ## Testing environment